Applications for 2014 open on 1 October 2013.

 All application materials will be made available to the Lemelson Center staff and its selection committee, which includes outside advisors.
 The Lemelson Center Fellowship is open to all qualified individuals without regard to race, creed, religion, sex, sexual orientation, marital status, age, condition of handicap, or national origin.

-Deadline: Applications must be submitted via the SOLAA system by 15 January 2013.
-Reference letters must be uploaded to SOLAA by 31 January 2013.
-Fellowships will be announced by 15 April 2013.
-Fellows can begin their residence at the museum on or after 1 June 2013.
+Deadline: Applications must be submitted via the SOLAA system by 15 January 2014.
+Reference letters must be uploaded to SOLAA by 31 January 2014.
+Fellowships will be announced by 15 April 2014.
+Fellows may begin their residency at the Museum on or after 1 June 2014.

 For more information, contact the Fellowship Coordinator: